Disneyland Paris One Day Plan [2024]

 • 10:50PM The Disney Electrical Sky Parade

-• 11PM Disney Dreams
+• 11PM Disney Illuminations

 Use the Disneyland Paris app to look up the times for the day you visit and lock those times into your memory.
 You build your day around those.
 Additionally, this post targets the 1:15PM showtime for The Lion King: Rhythms of the Pride Lands.